5.67 billion homes are sold in the United States every year.

 Headlines should instantly mention the selling point of the property, whether that relates to the price point, location, or amenities.
 Just taking the time to do this will put you ahead of so many agents.

-Next up, the description.
+Next up, is the description.
 Make it exciting.
 Make it fun.
 Write it so that the customer feels like they are living in the home already.

 You can achieve this by painting a picture with words, like “A large patio in the backyard that’s great for spending time with the family and hosting barbecues.”
 It’s simple, and much more effective than just stating it has a big patio.